martinssipenko/bugsnag-api/filters.md

 List matches for a Filter
 -------------------------

-Get a list of possible matches, ordered by frequency of events, for the given Project and filter field.
+Get a list of possible matches, for the given Project and filter field.
 This could be used to provide suggested filter matches in an autocomplete-like input.

 ### Request